JdeRobot/RoboticsAcademy/_pages/exercises/MobileRobots/amazon_warehouse.md

 * `HAL.lift()` - to lift the platform
 * `HAL.putdown()` - to put down the platform
 * `GUI.showPath(array)` - shows a path on the map.
 The parameter should be a 2D array containing each of the points of the path
+* `GUI.getMap(url)` - returns a numpy array with the image data in a 3 dimensional array (R, G, B, A).
+The URL of the Amazon Warehouse World 1 is '/RoboticsAcademy/exercises/static/exercises/amazon_warehouse_newmanager/resources/images/map.png'.
+The URL of the Amazon Warehouse World 2 is '/RoboticsAcademy/exercises/static/exercises/amazon_warehouse_newmanager/resources/images/map_2.png'.

 ## Supporting information

-There are two warehouses to choose from:
+There are two **warehouses** to choose from:
 #### Warehouse 1:
 * The warehouse size is 20.62 meters long and 13.6 meters wide.
 * The shelves coordinates from 1 to 6 are: (3.728, 0.579), (3.728, -1.242), (3.728, -3.039), (3.728, -4.827), (3.728, -6.781), (3.728, -8.665).